 In 2012, I took a leap.
+A big one.
 You can hear a bit more about that decision (and what it led to) in the TedX Talk on creating a Sustainable Digital Homestead I delivered in Grand Rapids, Michigan in 2014.

-Call it right time, right place or perhaps just where my experience and ambitions have guided me but my marketing expertise is by and large about how to make the most of a brand’s online presence.
-Whether this is determining the best approach for a new website build or starting to think about how a company could engage – or better engage – in social media, I’m eager to determine the when (and how) to achieve results.
+Call it right time, right place or perhaps just where my experience and ambitions have guided me but my marketing expertise has often come into play when considering how to make the most of a brand’s online presence.
+Whether this is determining the functional requirements and content needs for a new website build or starting to think about how a company could engage – or better engage – in social media, I’m eager to determine the when (and how) grounded in a strong sense of why to achieve the best results.